-Review whether an upgrade to a single High Performance H8 deep cycle AGM Battery (A739) would be sufficient or alternatively if a higher current is required, an additional battery can be added as shown in the proposed interface schematic.
-In this case the load-shedding signal is used to control relay 'D', see figure E289272 'Converter Fit Third Party Battery Installation' diagram to allow the third party battery to be charged when the engine is running.
+Review whether an upgrade to a single High Performance H8 AGM Battery System (HTABG) would be sufficient or alternatively if a higher current is required, an additional battery can be added as shown in the proposed interface schematic.
+In this case the load-shedding signal is used to control relay 'D' to allow the third party battery to be charged when the engine is running.

-Also refer to: 4.7 Battery Protection figure E286668, Battery Guard System Overview'.
+Also refer to: 4.6 Battery Protection